takanori-fujiwara/ccpca/README.md

 -----
 * ccPCA and feature contribution visualization from: ***Supporting Analysis of Dimensionality Reduction Results with Contrastive Learning***.
 Takanori Fujiwara, Oh-Hyun Kwon, and Kwan-Liu Ma.
-IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2019 (VAST).
+IEEE Transactions on Visualization and Computer Graphics and IEEE VIS 2020 (VAST 2019).
 DOI: [10.1109/TVCG.2019.2934251](https://doi.org/10.1109/TVCG.2019.2934251)

 * Demonstration of a system using ccPCA: http://kwonoh.net/ccpca/